rwth-i6/returnn-experiments/2021-internal-lm-attention/README.md

 ### Configs

-All training and inference is done using [RETURNN](https://github.com/rwth-i6/returnn).
+All training and inference are done using [RETURNN](https://github.com/rwth-i6/returnn).
 All configs are generated using [Sisyphus](https://github.com/rwth-i6/sisyphus).

 #### ASR